 The AR 10 is no push-over and thus requires a scope that is sturdy enough.
 Fortunately, the Nikon M-308 is not only sturdy enough, but it is also shockproof.
 And it gets better; the scope is also weather-resistant meaning you can sheer abuse it in any weather conditions.

 Learn more about the battle of two popular scopes for long-range shooting Nikon P308 vs M308 from the link.

 Vortex Viper 6.5-20×50 PA Dead-Hold BDC Riflescope VPR-M-06BDC

 Weighing 2 pounds, this scope shrugs off recoil and has a weather resistant 30 mm tube.
 Indeed to say, that this Vortex scope is very well made is understating things.

-The 50 mm extra-low dispersion glass objective lens with an XR coating is responsible for the scope’s brilliant light transmission and crisp, clear images.
+The 50 mm extra-low dispersion glass with an XR coating is responsible for the scope’s brilliant light transmission and crisp, clear images.
 The objective lens is paired with an eyepiece lens with a 6.5X to 20X magnification, for excellent long-range shooting.
 It comes with a Dead-Hold BDC reticle which is essential for big game hunting and shooting purpose especially if you target from varying ranges.

 Ease of use